Henrietta Stanley, Baroness Stanley of Alderley: Politics and character

 The Baroness Stanley of Alderley had great influence in social and political circles.
 While he was Patronage Secretary, Edward Stanley was described by Lord Palmerston as "joint whip with Mrs Stanley".
 She fell out with Prime Minister William Ewart Gladstone over the issue of home rule and became closely associated with Women's Liberal Unionist Association.
 Along with Lady Randolph Churchill and the fellow female education campaigner Lady Frederick Cavendish, among others, she was a signatory of an appeal against female suffrage in June 1889.

 Bertrand Russell, her grandson, feared her ridicule and described her as "an eighteenth century type, rationalistic and unimaginative, keen on enlightenment, and contemptuous of Victorian goody-goody priggery".
 "Grandmama Stanley at Dover Street", according to Russell, "had a considerable contempt for everything that she regarded as silly".
 She died at her home in Dover Street, which she had shared with her unmarried daughter Maude.

 Issue

+Lord and Lady Stanley of Alderley had 12 children: